Russian Volunteer Corps: Members

-Members of the group include former FSB agent Ilya Bogdanov.
+Members of the group include former FSB agent Ilya Bogdanov and founder of black metal music groups Wotan Jugend and M8L8TH frontman Alexey Levkin.

-Claimed attacks
+Military operations

 Bryansk Oblast raid

 On 2 March 2023, the Russian authorities claimed that an armed Ukrainian group crossed the border and carried out a "terrorist attack" in the villages of Lyubechane and Sushany, in Bryansk Oblast.
 Russia said the attackers fired on a car, killing two civilians, before the Federal Security Service forced them back into Ukraine.
 On 9 March, Russia launched a barrage of missile strikes at Ukrainian civilian infrastructure in what it called "retaliation" for the attack.
 The Russian Volunteer Corps claimed responsibility for the alleged cross-border raid, and posted videos of armed men in Lyubechane with their insignia, urging Russians to "rise up and fight" against the government.

-Ukrainian officials denied involvement, saying it was either a Russian false flag attack or a case of Russians rebelling against their government.
+Ukrainian officials initially denied involvement, saying it was either a Russian false flag attack or a case of Russians rebelling against their government.

 On 6 April 2023, the Russian Volunteer Corps again claimed to have crossed the border into Bryansk Oblast, entering the village of Sluchovsk.
 While Russian authorities claimed that an attempted incursion was prevented, the Russian Volunteer Corps released video showing them inside the village.
 During the incursion, combat operations were allegedly carried out.